 A new content structure and clearer layout of information were also required to explain key NDIS information and processes.

 To fully understand a project's requirements you need to empathise with users.
-For Icon's UX team this required unpacking internally held information and undertaking an Australia-wide tour to meet a range of NDIS Participants, Partners and Providers.
-These listening sessions included:
+For Icon's UX team this required unpacking internally held information and undertaking an Australia-wide tour to meet a range of NDIS Participants, Partners and Providers

-- NDIS Participants to understand the diversity of NDIS experiences within the Scheme (for example new vs established users, understanding the NDIS, eligibility and the application process, creating a personalised plan, using their plan, and annually reviewing their plan)
+NDIS Participants to understand the diversity of NDIS experiences within the Scheme – for example new vs established users, understanding the NDIS, eligibility and the application process, creating a personalised plan, using their plan, and annually review

 Workshops and focus groups